-6.44 Hampshire NHS has no new facilities currently planned for the Borough outside of Welborne.
+- 6.45 Hampshire NHS has no new facilities currently planned for the Borough outside of Welborne.
 Fareham Health Centre in Fareham Town Centre is currently undergoing refurbishment and the NHS is aiming to use the health centre's underutilised space more effectively.
-Following consultation by the NHS, it was decided that the Locks Road Surgery will close and a GPs' surgery will be provided at Fareham Community Hospital to serve the Western Wards.
+Following consultation by the NHS, it was decided that the Locks Road Surgery will close and a GPs' surgery will be provided at Fareham Community Hospital to serve the Western Wards. - 6.46 Given that the NHS has no plans identified for additional healthcare facilities over the plan period, there are no new healthcare facilities allocations in the Development Sites and Policies Plan and proposals will be considered against Policy DSP52: Community Facilities.